Both will help you be more prepared for college-level work

 The IB mission statement is more broad, encompassing goals for the whole student and their place in the world.
 Beyond the rigorous academic experiences in IB, the program explicitly supports development of the habits and skills that make academic and personal growth possible.
 The Learner Profile encourages students to be deep thinkers, good communicators, principled in their actions, caring, and open-minded.
 It also calls us as educators to help students be balanced as they take on challenges and to directly teach skills that support their efforts.
 In other words, it is an essential part of the IB program -- not a "nice to have" but a "must have" -- that students are viewed as their whole selves and supported as they grow academically and personally, with their brains and with their hearts.

 Because of the different assessments and philosophies in the programs, the classes have differences that my affect how "hard" they are for different students.
-There are equally smart AP and IB students who are successful in one program but would find the other program challenging.
+There are equally smart AP and IB students who enjoy one program but would find the other program challenging.
 Students who thrive in AP tend to like structure and explicit guidelines for writing/assignments.
 IB students tend to enjoy having more choice in how to accomplish a task and are less bothered when a teacher responds to "how do I do this?" with "how do you think you should do it?"

 You should choose a pathway that is the best fit for you.
 Below are some common reasons students choose IB and value it after graduation.